Tag Archives: iPad

 More support required

 I went home and found a statement on the Apple website about Apple Products and EU Statutory Warranty, which directed me to call AppleCare.
 I opened a support case and, the next morning, I spoke to an Apple representative who listened, logged the call details, but ultimately advised me to contact the point of purchase (the Apple Store in Solihull).
-Solihull is an hour’s drive away so I called the store, who said I could visit Apple Retail location and I headed to Milton Keynes, where I had made a Genius Bar appointment in anticipation.
+Solihull is an hour’s drive away so I called the store, who said I could visit any Apple Retail location and I headed to Milton Keynes, where I had made a Genius Bar appointment in anticipation.

 Five minutes before my appointment AppleCare called and said they had spoken to store and could handle a “consumer law” complaint on my behalf, and that I didn’t need to go to store.
-Ten minutes after that they called again and said they couldn’t after all and 15 minutes later they said EU Consumer Law doesn’t apply in the UK (it doesn’t – by the UK Sale of Goods Act does!) and that I should contact the local Trading Standards department.
+Ten minutes after that they called again and said they couldn’t after all and 15 minutes later they said EU Consumer Law doesn’t apply in the UK (it doesn’t – but the UK Sale of Goods Act does!) and that I should contact the local Trading Standards department.
 By then I was at the store again, where I spent the next couple of hours (including almost an hour waiting to be seen as AppleCare’s previous advice meant I’d missed my Genius Bar appointment and I was on standby), eventually being convinced to part with money to replace my iPad (more on that in a moment).

 So how is this Apple’s problem?

-Those in the US and elsewhere may well be thinking, “so you wanted Apple to repair or replace a product that was out of warranty – are you for real” but in Europe, consumer law is on our side.
+Those in the US and elsewhere may well be thinking, “so you wanted Apple to repair or replace a product that was out of warranty – are you for real?” but in Europe, consumer law is on our side.

 The UK hasn’t adopted this EU regulation because our own laws provide even better cover – The Sale of Goods Act gives consumers up to six years to pursue claims.
 Although UK law does not specify how long a product should last (all products and manufacturers are different), a product is considered faulty if it stops working properly in less time than a reasonable person would expect the product to last.
 A screen defect within two years does not sound like something that Apple (or any reasonable person) would expect, and so I believe that Apple should have offered me a free repair or replacement with the same or similar product at no cost.